afrigon/tlwk/roles/mesmer.md

 You will be main tank on this fight because it's free for you.
 Get as much toughness as you need and a shield.

-- Use the Special Action Key to link to quadim and be the tank
+- Use the Special Action Key to link to qadim and be the tank
 - Quadim will do a cone attack followed by a barrage of attacks after a few seconds 3 times in a row followed by a road attack.
 Make sure you have a block ready for all 3 (Ex: `Signet of Inspiration` / `Signet of the Ether` > `Blurred Frenzy`, `Echo of Memory`, `Deja Vu`)
 - Tank on the right side of the pylon so the kiter has safe space on the left side
 - Position yourself on the left side between the pylon and the orb during the third barrage of attacks to drop the road (you can stack the roads on top of each other during `Deja Vu`)
 - At 20%, make sure you are the first player in the circle to get fixation.
-You can stay close to quadim and dodge the kockback
+You can stay close to qadim and dodge the kockback

 [Example TODO]()